Htaung/HeadFirst_DesignPatterns/Readme.md

 <h2>1.Identify the aspects of your application that vary and
 	separate them from what stays the same. </h2>

+<h2>1.
+Identify the aspects of your application that vary and separate them
+	from what stays thesame. </h2>

 <P>
 Separating what changes from what stays the same
 </P>

 <h2>2.
 Program to an interface, not an implementation </h2>
 <p>
-<code>	ìProgram to an interfaceî really means ìProgram to a supertype. </code>
+<code>	‚ÄúProgram to an interface‚Äù really means ‚ÄúProgram to a supertype. </code>
 like using a polymorphic type

 Examples => Imagine an abstract class Animal, with two concrete implementations, Dog and Cat